MustafaAlhasan404/EvilBank_Mobile_version/README.md

 This is a mobile banking app built with Flutter that allows users to manage their bank account, transfer funds and more.

+# Note you only need to run 'flutter build apk --release' and install the apk on your phone .

 # Overview
 The app has the following features: